ismatjafarli/News-App/README.md

 The goal is to create a News app which gives a user regularly-updated news and articles from the internet related to a particular topic.

 The application uses combined MVVM and Clean Architecture and Repository patterns.
 Besides, ROOM database has implemented to store data in local storage from the internet.
--ViewModel, LiveData
+- ViewModel, LiveData
--Retrofit
+- Retrofit
--Data Binding
+- Data Binding
--Navigation Drawer
+- Navigation Drawer
--ToolBar
+- ToolBar
--Fragments
+- Fragments
--TabLayout, ViewPager
+- TabLayout, ViewPager
--RecyclerView
+- RecyclerView
--CardView
+- CardView
--Intent
+- Intent
--ProgressBar
+- ProgressBar

 ## Features
 -Read up-to-date news/articles